-Generally, when people think about the symptoms of PD, they think in terms of motor symptoms and non-motor symptoms.
-When it comes to the workplace, it may help to think about symptoms a bit differently.
-There are external symptoms those your employer, co-workers or clients may notice such as tremor, slowness, rigidity, facial mask, etc. and those that involve more internal processes such as fatigue, sleepiness, apathy or difficulty concentrating/multi-tasking.
+When it comes to PD in the workplace, it can be helpful to think of symptoms as internal and external as motor symptoms and non-motor symptoms.
+External symptoms are those your employer, co-workers or clients may notice such as tremor, slowness, rigidity, facial mask, etc.and those that involve more internal processes such as fatigue, sleepiness, apathy or difficulty concentrating/multi-tasking.
 While not every person will experience all of these symptoms, developing a plan for how you may handle or explain symptoms that do occur have can be very helpful and reduce stress.

 Even if you do not intend to stop working any time soon, it is advisable to make contingency plans.
 Sometimes a career change or move to a less stressful job with more flexible hours or one that allows you to work from home will help you remain in the workforce.
 In fact, it is usually more difficult for younger people to qualify for Social Security Disability Income (SSDI) , as the Social Security Administration (SSA) prefers to see "younger individuals" [PDF] (those under the age of 50) retrain or transfer their skills to another type of work.

 Regarding employment, keep in mind that careful planning and deliberate decision-making are likely to lead to easier transitions and a better future.

 - Employment (Excerpt from Young Parkinson's Handbook)

 - Employment & Parkinson's Disease (Supplement)

 - Fatigue and PD (Supplement)